Devam-Sheth/naptick-task-2/README.md

     ```bash
     huggingface-cli login
     ```
     You will be prompted to enter a Hugging Face User Access Token.
-The token is present in token file in the github repository or you can paste this : `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` and type Y to add tpken as a git credential.
+The token is present in token file in the github repository or you can paste this : `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` and type Y to add token as a git credential.

 ## Running the Agent